 Doctor of Philosophy Degree

 An undergraduate major in political science is preferred, but not required.
 Applicants must demonstrate both past performance of exceptional quality in their academic work and promise of sustained excellence in the future.
-Three letters of recommendation must be submitted at the time of application, in addition to the transcripts and results of the Graduate Record Examination.
-The Department requires the general GRE test, a Statement of Purpose, and a sample of scholarly work, such as a term paper.
+The Department requires the GRE General Test, three letters of recommendation, a Statement of Purpose, transcript, and a sample of scholarly work, such as a term paper (20-25 pages).

 - Completed applications for the Ph.D. program should be submitted by January 2.